-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î ✓ All pupils have opportunities for social interaction regardless of need. ✓ All pupils are invited on trips and visits, including overnight stays. ✓ Pupils have opportunities to interact with pupils from other schools, including secondary schools. ✓ Pupils have the opportunity to meet with visitors to the school. ✓ Y5/6 Penpals project. ✓ Peer mentors at buddies support more vulnerable children. ✓ Autism Champions review opportunities for social interaction for pupils with autism. ✓ The school has a member of staff who provides Nurture / Pastoral Support to those pupils who need it.
-This may be provided as a group and encourages and promotes self-esteem and social interaction for some pupils. ✓ Trained teaching assistants run 'Socially Speaking' and 'Time to talk' groups. ✓ Pupils are individually supported by TAs to enable them to join in with all school curricular and extra-curricular activities. ✓ TAs use social stories with individual pupils. ✓ Alternative means of communication can be used e.g. Makaton signing. ✓ One-to-one speech and language sessions re held in the mornings for individual pupils.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î ✓ All pupils have opportunities for social interaction regardless of need. ✓ All pupils are invited on trips and visits, including overnight stays. ✓ Pupils have opportunities to interact with pupils from other schools, including secondary schools. ✓ Pupils have the opportunity to meet with visitors to the school. ✓ Y5/6 Penpals project. ✓ The school runs a 'Pyramid Club' for invited pupils. ✓ Older pupils are involved with 'paired reading' with younger students with SEND. ✓ Peer mentors at buddies support more vulnerable children. ✓ Autism Champions review opportunities for social interaction for pupils with autism. ✓ The school has a Nurture Group (Rainbow Group) to encourage and promote self-esteem and social interaction for some pupils. ✓ Trained teaching assistants run 'Socially Speaking' and 'Time to talk' groups. ✓ Pupils are individually supported by TAs/PAs to enable them to join in with all school curricular and extracurricular activities. ✓ TAs use social stories with individual pupils. ✓ Alternative means of communication can be used e.g. Makaton signing. ✓ One-to-one speech and language sessions re held in the mornings for individual pupils.